Julian-Camacho/Odin_Recipes/README.md

 # Odin_Recipes
-A simple project with HTML & CSS
+A simple project with HTML